serverless/enterprise/docs/README.md

 ### Function

-A serverless Function is a small amount of business logic, usually designed to perform one task.
+A serverless Function is a small amount of business logic/code, usually designed to perform one task.
 This logic is typically run on a Functions-as-a-Service/serverless compute service, like AWS Lambda, Azure Functions or Google Cloud Functions.
-It can also be in a container.
+A serverless Function can also be in a container.

 Examples of Functions: